From Nursing Home

 From Nursing Home to Simply Home

-With From Nursing Home to Simply Home, we guide care organizations that want to accelerate and sustainably anchor the shift toward a true home.
+With From Nursing Home to Simply Home, we guide care organisations that want to accelerate and sustainably anchor the shift toward a true home.
 Not as a standalone project, but as a comprehensive framework for cultural change.

-We bring coherence to what’s already happening and make visible which organizational patterns and governance mechanisms support, or hinder, this transition.
+We bring coherence to what’s already happening and make visible which organisational patterns and governance mechanisms support, or hinder, this transition.
 For example, procurement and accountability structures often don’t evolve alongside the new ambition: why does every resident automatically receive a hospital bed?
 And does everyone actually want the standard (nightstand) cabinet in their room?
 Such systems reinforce the old way of working instead of supporting the move toward simply home.

 Our strength lies in combining a sharp, external, and systemic perspective with an approach that connects policy, practice, and culture.